 The next day, I turned the edge under, and hand sewed the seams using tiny stitches.

 So far so good, the needle is a bit tougher to push through the treated edge, but I am sure the repair will hold.

 First patchwork finished, I moved on to the other areas that looked the same before with frayed silk.

 It only took about three and a half hours total time to do all the bits that needed work.
 I cleaned up the tapestry as well, shaving off the pills and treating small areas that the thread fibers had ‘run’, and threatened to do more damage.

 The owner seemed pleased that her beloved quilt was back in her hands usable for the rest of the winter.

-I am happy to take a look at any well loved quilt needing repair.
+If you have a quilt needing repair, see my page Well Loved Quilt Repair at the top of the blog.
 Do you have any well loved quilts?
 What are you working on?